Cleaning Business Guide 2025: Build Your Service Empire

 Licensing & Insurance Requirements

 Proper licensing and insurance protect your business and build client trust.
 Requirements vary by location and service type.
+The SBA provides state-by-state licensing requirements for service businesses.

 Essential Business Requirements